Conditions

 Diagnosis:

-If MS is suspected, a neurologist may recommend:
+If MS is suspected, a neurologist will use the 2024 McDonald criteria for MS diagnosis and may recommend more tests:

 - MRI scan: To check for lesions in the brain and spinal cord characteristic of MS.